michaelklishin/cassandra-chef-cookbook/README.md

 This is an OpsCode Chef cookbook for Apache Cassandra ([DataStax Community Edition](http://www.datastax.com/products/community)).

-It uses officially released Debian packages, provides Upstart service script.
+It uses officially released packages and provides an Upstart service script.
 It has limited support for adjustment of Cassandra configuration parameters using Chef node attributes.

-The reason for that is it was created for CI and development environments.
+It was originally created for CI and development environments.
 More attributes will be added over time, **feel free to contribute** what you find missing!

 ## Supported Apache Cassandra Version